Man Checking Caller ID

 Scammers can make it look like they're calling from anywhere, even Security National Bank.

-If you are suspicious, verify the call by hanging up and contacting your Bank directly.
+If you are suspicious, verify the call or text by contacting your Bank directly.

 Have you spotted a scam?